CarrierOps/1P-Wiki/Data Handbook/partitioning_and_clustering.md

 ```

 **Partitioning & Clustering** gives BigQuery Metadata about our tables which allows it to segment the data into `partitions`.
-The standard practice is to partition by the column that changes the most with time which is just usually the main `Date` column. `Clustering` further organizes the `partitions` such that the columns within each `partition` columns are further organized.
+The standard practice is to partition by the column that changes the most with time which is just usually the main `Date` column. `Clustering` further organizes the `partitions` such that the columns within each `partition` are further organized.